Fluid Grid Blocks

 • vertical & horizontal lines

-It is not currently possible to place forms, shapes (rectangle/circle), or timers on Fluid Grid Blocks.
+It is not currently possible to place shapes (rectangle/circle) or timers on Fluid Grid Blocks.
 Please use a standard Instablock or a Global Block for them.

 The container settings allow the Fluid Grid Block to automatically arrange your elements, resulting in a more responsive layout.
 There's no need to worry about manually fixing their positions!